Welding aluminum is challenging compared to steel. It’s normal to wonder what is the best way to get the best results.

 AC TIG welders have a feature called AC balance that sets how long you use each polarity.
 For most jobs, you set, 70% for DC- and 30% for DC+.
 This setting is enough to remove the oxide and protect the electrode without overheating it.

-Another useful feature of AC TIG is the current frequency manipulation.
-You can set a low frequency for example 60 Hz that creates a wide arc or a high one for example 200 Hz that concentrates the arc in a narrow cone.
+Another useful feature is the current frequency manipulation.
+You can set a low frequency, for example, 60 Hz to create a wide arc or a high one, for example, 200 Hz to concentrate the arc in a narrow cone.
 The most common setting is 100 Hz.

 Most AC TIG welders have the high-frequency (HF) arc feature.
 This helps to start the arc with a current frequency so high that it can jump the gap between the workpiece and the electrode.
 This way you avoid electrode contamination.

 Most TIG welders also offer pulsed current.
 Here, the power supply delivers the current in two different values:

 - A lower one delivers less heat to avoid overheating it.

 Pulsed current makes TIG welding the best process for thin aluminum.
 It also helps in out-of-position welding.